-Cautions including any relevant action to be taken (continued)

-LAIV remains the preferred vaccine for children with a previous anaphylaxis to egg and the below advice only applies to children who are otherwise unable to receive LAIV.
-Individuals from 2 years of age with a severe anaphylaxis to egg which has previously required intensive care can be immunised in any setting using an egg-free vaccine, Flucelvax[®] Tetra ▼ (QIVc), which is licensed for use in this age group.
-Individuals with less severe egg allergy can be immunised in any setting using an egg-free vaccine or inactivated influenza vaccine with an ovalbumin content less than 0.12 micrograms/ml (equivalent to 0.06 micrograms in a 0.5 ml dose).
-For details of the influenza vaccines available for the 2021 to 2022 season and their ovalbumin content see Influenza vaccines: 2021 to 2022 flu season.
+Cautions including any relevant action to be taken (continued) haemophilia, intramuscular vaccination can be scheduled shortly after such medication/treatment is administered.
+Individuals on stable anticoagulation therapy, including individuals on warfarin who are up to date with their scheduled INR testing and whose latest INR was below the upper threshold of their therapeutic range, can receive intramuscular vaccination.
+A fine needle (23 gauge or 25 gauge) should be used for the vaccination, followed by firm pressure applied to the site (without rubbing) for at least 2 minutes.
+If in any doubt, consult with the clinician responsible for prescribing or monitoring the individual's anticoagulant therapy.
+If the registered professional clinically assessing the individual is not the vaccinator, they must ensure the vaccinator is aware of the individuals increased risk of haematoma and the need to apply firm pressure to the injection site for at least 2 minutes.
+The individual/carer should be informed about the risk of haematoma from the injection.
+Individuals with a severe anaphylaxis to egg which has previously required intensive care can be immunised in any setting using an egg-free vaccine, for instance QIVc or QIVr.
+Individuals with less severe egg allergy can be immunised in any setting using an egg-free vaccine, searcine with an ovalbumin content less than 0.12 micrograms/ml (equivalent to 0.06 micrograms for 0.5 ml dose).
+For details of the influenza vaccines marketed in the UK for the 2022 to 2023 season.
 Syncope (fainting) can occur following, or even before, any vaccination especially in adolescents as a psychogenic response to the needle injection.
 This can be accompanied by several neurological signs such as transient visual disturbance, paraesthesia and tonic-clonic limb movements during recovery.
 It is important that procedures are in place to avoid injury from faints.

-Action to be taken if the individual is excluded

-The risk to the individual of not being immunised must be taken into account.
+Action to be taken if the individual is excluded The risk to the individual of not being immunised must be taken into account.
 The indications for flu vaccination are not exhaustive, and the healthcare practitioner should consider the risk of flu exacerbating any underlying disease that an individual may have, as well as the risk of serious illness from flu itself.
 Where appropriate, such individuals should be referred, or a PSD obtained for immunisation.

-Individuals under 2 years of age with severe anaphylaxis to egg which has previously required intensive care should be referred, as per the Green Book guidelines, to a specialist for assessment with regard to receiving immunisation in hospital.

 In case of postponement due to acute illness, advise when the individual can be vaccinated and ensure another appointment is arranged.
 Document the reason for exclusion and any action taken.
 Seek appropriate advice from the local Screening and Immunisation Team, local Health Protection Team or the individual's clinician as required.
 Inform or refer to the GP or a prescriber as appropriate.

-Action to be taken if the individual or carer declines treatment

-Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration and recorded appropriately.
-Where a person lacks the capacity, in accordance with the Mental Capacity Act 2005, a decision to vaccinate may be made in the individual's best interests.
+Action to be taken if the individual or carer declines treatment Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration and recorded appropriately.
+Where a person lacks the capacity, in accordance with the Mental Capacity Act 2005 , a decision to vaccinate may be made in the individual's best interests.
 Advise the individual/parent/carer about the protective effects of the vaccine, the risks of infection and potential complications if not immunised.
 Document advice given and the decision reached.

-Referral procedure

-As per local policy.
+Referral procedure As per local policy. iverentai hioreanie רא איז איז איז איז איז איז איז איז איז אי